DanielJohnston/battleships/README.md

 Second implementation: As a player, so that I can play a more interesting game, I would like to have a range of ship sizes to choose from.

 Third implementation: As a player, so that I can create a layout of ships to fox my opponent, I would like to be able to choose the direction my ships face in.

+Fourth implementation: As a player, so that I can have a coherent game, I would like ships to be constrained on the board.